Discus Fish Care Guide: The King of the Aquarium Explained

 Both parents fan and guard the eggs, which hatch in approximately 48-60 hours at 84°F (29°C).
 The wrigglers remain attached to the spawning surface for another 2-3 days before becoming free-swimming.
 Here’s where discus breeding gets truly unique: free-swimming fry immediately attach to the parents and begin feeding on a special protein-rich mucus secreted by their skin.
 The fry will alternate between both parents.
 This mucus feeding stage lasts about 1-2 weeks and is critical for fry survival.

-After the mucus feeding stage, fry can be transitioned to freshly hatched baby brine shrimp and gradually weaned onto finely ground flake or commercial fry food.
+After the mucus feeding stage, fry is transitioned to freshly hatched baby brine shrimp and gradually weaned onto finely ground flake or commercial fry food.
 First-time parents often eat their eggs or fail to produce adequate mucus.
 Patience is key, as most pairs improve with each spawning attempt.
 Frequent small water changes in the fry tank are essential for healthy growth.

 Common Health Issues